Homemade Sunscreen: Is It Safe?

 Our Experience

-You’re probably here because you’re thinking about making your own natural homemade sunscreen because you want to try and live more sustainably.
+You’re probably here because you’re thinking about making your own natural homemade sunscreen because you want to try and be more sustainable in your everyday life.
 But before you head off to buy the ingredients, let me tell you what we learnt about how safe it is to make your own, from our own experience.

 I want this blog to be full of useful information that is honest and helpful so that your zero waste journey is positive, so please read on.